superinsight/superinsight-page-doc/docs/operations/predict.md

 ### Text Generation

 Text generation model can be use to create text to get insights from existing data.
-For example, if we know that a person likes certain content, we can use it for recommendations
+For example, if we know that a person likes certain content, we can use it generate recommendations

-???+ quote "Generate Recommendation"
+???+ quote "Generate Recommendations"
     A thief who steals corporate secrets through the use of dream-sharing technology is given the inverse task of planting an idea into the mind of a C.E.O.

     Q: If the person likes the above content, list other movies this person will like in comma delimeter format?